January 1, 2021

 Nathan Apodaca A spontaneous TikTok video of Nathan Apodaca (aka Doggface208) skateboarding to work while drinking cranberry juice and vibing to Fleetwood Mac's Dreams not only catapulted him to internet fame, but even revived interest in Fleetwood Mac.
 The video scored the humble Apodaca a free truck and crates of Ocean Spray, among other things.

 Nandi Bushell This 10-year-old drumming prodigy challenged Dave Grohl to a drum-off.
 Dave took up the challenge... and lost.
 Nandi is a delightful and energetic musician and I can't wait to see what she does next.

 Sarah Cooper Comedian Sarah Cooper made a name for herself lip-syncing to clips of Donald Trump.
 Her career took off this year, netting herself a Netflix special and guest-hosting gigs on late night TV.

 Blaire Erskine Erskine became internet famous with her straight-faced parodies of conservatives.
 So spot on, it was hard to tell whether they were characters or real people.

-Alexandra Kyle Alexandra reinacts scenes from Sex in the City, lip-synching every character except Samantha, who is played by her cat.
+Alexandra Kyle Alexandra reenacts scenes from Sex in the City, lip-syncing every character except Samantha, who is played by her cat.
 It's pretty amazing.